Porsche Taycan: Design

-The exterior styling, by former Porsche Exterior Designer Mitja Borkert, is strongly influenced by the Mission E concept car, retaining most of its design elements except the "suicide doors" and B pillars.
-Design features of the Taycan include a retractable rear spoiler, retractable door handles, and an advanced regenerative braking system.
-Taking full advantage of its drivetrain layout, the Taycan combines the fundamental short-nosed front proportions of traditional Porsches with the stretched proportions of modern front-engine models towards the rear, providing clear design links to existing models.
-The front features four-point LED daytime running headlamps.
-At the rear, the car has a short notchback-style boot lid, housing a full-width light band serving as taillights and turn signals and providing access to one of two luggage compartments.
-The other compartment is under the bonnet, with a claimed capacity of nearly 100 litres.
-The Taycan Turbo and Turbo S models include carbon-fibre trim and 20-inch wheels.
+The exterior styling, by former Porsche Exterior Designer Mitja Borkert, is strongly influenced by the Mission E concept car, retaining most of its design elements except the suicide doors and the deleted B pillars.
+Design features of the Taycan include a retractable rear spoiler and retractable door handles.
+Taking advantage of its drivetrain layout, the Taycan combines the short-nosed front proportions of traditional Porsche models with the stretched proportions of modern front-engine models towards the rear, providing design links to other Porsche models.
+The front features four-point LED daytime running lamps.
+At the rear, the car has a short notchback-style boot lid, housing a full-width light band serving as taillights and turn signals and providing access to the rear boot.
+Another compartment is located under the bonnet, with a claimed capacity of nearly 100 litres.
+The Taycan Turbo and Turbo S models include carbon fibre trim and 20-inch wheels.

+The Taycan's interior features Porsche's first fully digital instrumentation, with up to four digital displays, including a curved, free-standing 16.8 in configurable driver's display.
+A 10.9 in screen central to the dashboard is the car's infotainment center.
+An optional dashboard screen above the glovebox allows the front passenger to customise the infotainment system.
+On the centre console, a 8.4 in portrait-oriented, touchpad-controlled screen shows the powertrain status.
+In contrast with the all-digital layout, the dashboard features the analog Porsche clock at its top.

+Shooting brake / wagon versions

 Taycan Cross Turismo

-The Taycan Cross Turismo is a lifted shooting brake/wagon version of the Taycan with additional body cladding, rugged black plastic trim, and other crossover-like features, including an off-road Design package and 'Gravel' drive mode.
+The Taycan Cross Turismo is a shooting brake/estate version of the Taycan.
+Available with additional body cladding, rugged black plastic trim, and other crossover-like features, spec options include an off-road Design package and 'Gravel' drive mode.
 The luggage compartment holds up to 446 L, compared to the 407 L capacity of the saloon.
 With the rear seats folded, up to 1212 L of cargo space is available on the Sport/Cross Turismo.